Approaches to critical point theory via sequential and parametrized topological complexity: Introduction

 \section{Introduction}

 Relating topological invariants of spaces to numbers of critical points of functions is one of the central ideas in topology and geometry.
-In the 1920s, Lusternik and Schnirelmann introduced their notion of \textit{category of a space} to find a lower bound on these numbers for arbitrary $C^1$-functions on a closed smooth manifold.
+In the 1920s, Lusternik and Schnirelmann introduced their notion of \textit{category of a space} to find a lower bound of these numbers for arbitrary $C^1$-functions on a closed smooth manifold.
 Since then, there have been many extensions and applications of Lusternik-Schnirelmann category to critical point theory, e.g. to infinite-dimensional Banach manifolds by R. Palais in \cite{PalaisLuster} and to equivariant settings by T. Bartsch in \cite{Bartsch} as well as M. Clapp and D. Puppe in \cite{ClappPuppeSymm}.

 Another common approach to relate topological properties of manifolds to critical points of functions is Morse theory, see \cite{MilMorse}.
-While Morse theory often produces stronger bounds on the numbers of critical points, its downside is that the function under investigation needs to be of class $C^2$ and its critical points need to fulfill a non-degeneracy condition, which is only satisfied generically.
+While Morse theory often produces stronger bounds of the numbers of critical points, its downside is that the considered function needs to be of class $C^2$ and its critical points need to fulfill a non-degeneracy condition, which is only satisfied generically.

-In recent years, invariants similar to Lusternik-Schnirelmann category have been studied in topological robotics.
+In recent years, invariants similar to Lusternik-Schnirelmann (LS) category have been studied in topological robotics.
 Motivated by the motion planning problem from robotics, M. Farber introduced the notion of \emph{topological complexity} of a topological space $X$ in \cite{farber:2003} and developed it further in several subsequent articles.
 For a path-connected topological space $X$, let $PX = C^0([0,1],X)$ be the path space endowed with the compact-open topology and let be the path fibration.
 The topological complexity of $X$ is defined as the smallest integer $k\in \mathbb{N}$ such that there exists an open cover $U_1,U_2,\ldots , U_k$ of $X\times X$ with $U_i$ admitting a continuous section of $\pi$ for each $i\in\{1,2,\ldots,k\}$.
 Here, we note that we use Farber's original definition instead of the reduced definition which is by one smaller than ours and which has become very common in the literature.

 Since M. Farber's seminal work, many results on and many variants of topological complexity have been studied.
 In this article, we shall consider the \textit{sequential} or \textit{higher} topological complexity of a space $X$, denoted by $\TC_r(X)$ and the \textit{(sequential) parametrized topological complexity} of a fibration $p\colon E\to B$, denoted by $\TC_r[p\colon E \to B]$.